microsoft/Dynamics365-Apps-Samples/customer-service/CloseIncident/CloseIncident/README.md

-# Sample: %title%
+# Sample: Close an incident

-This sample shows how to %brief-description%.
+This sample shows how to how to process and close an incident (case) with a case resolution.

 ## How to run this sample